 - Our year is

-28 weeks broken up into two terms with one lesson/class per week.
+28 weeks broken up into two 14 week terms with one lesson and class per week.
+Fees are determined by the total number of minutes for both.

 classes include music theory, music history and recital performance skills.